Looking for bike friendly cities to add to your bucket list?

 Opt for a Melbourne cycling holiday and you could also follow the iconic State Route 33 – otherwise known as Beach Road.
 If you have a head for heights and the lungs for a climb, take on four by tackling The Crucifix, or take the Mount Pleasant Loop from Federation Square to spot kangaroos.

-If you don’t mind driving 100 kilometres or so from the city and can handle a tough challenge, super steep Mount Baw Baw awaits.
+If you don’t mind driving 100 kilometers or so from the city and can handle a tough challenge, super steep Mount Baw Baw awaits.
 With what’s said to be Australia’s steepest sealed road, this isn’t one for the faint-hearted!

 More information